The Hasse principle for 9-nodal cubic threefolds

 In $Y$, the 3--planes form the boundary $Y-U$, as described above, and so generate $\Cl(Y)$.
 Hence $\Cl(Y)\to \Cl(X)$ is surjective.
 Since both groups have rank 5, it is enough to prove that $\Cl(X)$ is torsion--free.
 Since $X$ has isolated hypersurface singularities and is 3--dimensional, $\pi_1(X^0)\to\pi_1(X)$ is an isomorphism.
-Since $\pi_1(X)=1$, we are done. \end{proof} \end{lemma} \end{section}
+Since $\pi_1(X)=1$, we are done. \end{proof} \end{lemma} \begin{lemma} The image $W$ of $\Gal_K$ on $\Cl(X_{\barK})$ equals its image in $\G$. \begin{proof} This is a consequence of the fact, which has already been remarked, that the nine 2--planes in $X$ generate $\Cl(X_{\barK})$. \end{proof} \end{lemma} \end{section} \begin{section}{The Hasse principle} Now suppose that $K$ is a number field and that $X$ is a $9$--nodal cubic threefold over $K$.
+We know that $X$ is a hyperplane section of some Perazzo cubic $4$-fold $Y$ over $K$.